eduardolm/MeetingRoom-API/README.md

 Sample Meeting Room schedule management built with Java and Angular

 ## Goals
-The main goals of this project were to practice backend and frontend delevopment and integration.
+The main goals of this project were to practice backend and frontend development and integration.

 The backend was developed in Java with Spring Boot.